richietaylor/openGLAssignment/README.md

-# Basic Rendering and Transformations - The Sun, Earth and Moon :moon:
+# Shading: The Sun, Earth and Moon (and others!) :moon:

 By Richard Taylor (TYLRIC007)